 If you would like to to find suitable lenses for your camera by a particular genre of photography, use the "Genres" menu item.

-Collections are also available - these are thematic lists of lenses based on some feature (for example, ultra-fast or anniversary lenses).
+Collections are also available - these are thematic lists of lenses based on some feature (for example, ultra-fast lenses, pancake lenses, etc.).

 As with any website, we have a search bar.
 However, the search is carried out only among lenses and only by their names, focal length and speed.
 Don't try to search for any phrases from lens descriptions - nothing will be found.